itsmartinwho/foresight-cdss-mvp/docs/modal-drag-minimize-guide.md

 This guide covers the implementation and usage of the draggable and minimizable modal system in the Foresight CDSS application.

+> **Status: COMPLETED** ✅
+>
-> **Note**: The draggable and minimizable modal functionality is now fully implemented and working.
-Visit `/demo/modal-test` to see it in action.
+> The draggable and minimizable modal functionality has been fully implemented with centralized overlay management to prevent UI blocking issues.
+>
+> **Test it:** Visit `/demo/modal-test` to see all functionality in action.
+>
+> **Key fixes applied:**
+> - Centralized overlay rendering in ModalManagerProvider
+> - Overlay only shows when modals are visible and not minimized
+> - Proper z-index management and scroll locking
+> - No more persistent overlays blocking the UI

 ## Overview